Landmark moment as MILLIONTH learner takes IoC digital skills course | FE News

 Landmark moment as MILLIONTH learner takes IoC digital skills course

-Five years after the IoC launched, the one millionth learner to complete a course is Molly Smailova, a mum from the North East learning tech skills while pregnant with her third child.
+Five years after the IoC launched, the one millionth learner to take a course is Molly Smailova, a mum from the North East learning tech skills while pregnant with her third child.

 Molly is taking the Click StartTechUPWomen programme at Durham University, which specifically targets young women across the North, giving them vital digital skills to kickstart a career in tech.